javierandres-dev/training-django_tutorial/README.md

 ---
 ## Running with Docker locally
 ### Requirements
-To get started you will first need Docker installed on your machine.
+To get started, you will first need to have Docker installed on your machine.

 Clone this repository and Run
 ```